What is web application performance testing?

 On the market today, there are some universal, simple load testing tools that enable the majority of developers and testers to build robust websites.
 As an example is the series of WAPT product options which are typical for this class of solutions.

 These systems allow you to organize local testing at small loads of up to 2 thousand virtual users and a distributed one with the simulation of high loads.
 Also, the series of agents are available for testing on the cloud and from the cloud.
 The products can be used to test any web application that runs under the HTTP(S) protocol, except some certain proprietary protocols (for example, RTMP).

 To create a virtual user profile, you should perform all of the actions in the selected browser while a special browser recorder will record a sequence of queries and parameterize the dynamic data.
 To support dynamic sessions, it's possible to parameterize data in the request: the request header, cookie data, query parameters in the query string and in the body that lets you to create unique requests.

 Web Application Testing Tips

 To create a distributed load, there is a "workplace" to run the tests and the agents that create the load.
 Agents can be located anywhere as for their work you will need access to the test site and the link to the user's "workplace."
-This allows you to scale and distribute the load simulating the work of the required number of users.
+This lets you to scale and distribute the load simulating the work of the required number of users.
 You can also change the speed of an individual virtual user that lets you to simulate, for example, the behavior of slow-moving users accessing the application through 3G networks.